Creating Melodic Sequences Using Pedal Points

 Moreover: creating melodic sequences with pedal points, establishes more structure within the solo.

-This a great concept, which at the same time creates a sense of direction, structure as well as momentum and build to a solo.
+This is a great concept, which at the same time creates a sense of direction, structure as well as momentum and builds to a solo.

 You want to come up with your own lines, and practice this concept on a daily basis till it naturally starts showing up in your guitar solos.